 - A. In order to protect and improve water quality, a Riparian Corridor Easement shall be created and recorded as part of any subdivision or land development that encompasses a Riparian Corridor. - B. Except as otherwise required by Chapter 102, the Riparian Corridor Easement shall be measured to be the greater of the limit of the 100 year floodplain or 35 feet from the top of streambank (on each side). - C. Minimum Management Requirements for Riparian Corridors. - 1.
 Existing native vegetation shall be protected and maintained within the Riparian Corridor Easement. - 2.
-Whenever practicable invasive vegetation shall be actively removed and the Riparian Corridor Easement shall be planted with native trees, shrubs and other vegetation to create a diverse native plant community appropriate to the intended ecological context of the site. - D. The Riparian Corridor Easement shall be enforceable by the municipality and shall be recorded in the Lancaster County Recorder of Deeds Office, so that it shall run with the land and shall limit the use of the property located therein.
+Invasive vegetation shall be actively removed and the Riparian Corridor Easement shall be planted with native trees, shrubs and other vegetation to create a diverse native plant community appropriate to the intended ecological context of the site.
+Plantings shall be in accordance with the PADEP BMP Manual (most recent edition) with a maximum spacing of 12'x12' for seedling planting.
+All seedlings shall be installed with tubes and stakes.
+Fencing shall be installed as necessary to prevent animals from entering the riparian corridor.

+- D. The Riparian Corridor Easement shall be enforceable by the municipality and shall be recorded in the Lancaster County Recorder of Deeds Office, so that it shall run with the land and shall limit the use of the property located therein.
 The easement shall allow for the continued private ownership and shall count toward the minimum lot area as required by Zoning, unless otherwise specified in the municipal Zoning Ordinance. - E. Any permitted use within the Riparian Corridor Easement shall be conducted in a manner that will maintain the extent of the existing one-hundred-year floodplain, improve or maintain the stream stability, and preserve and protect the ecological function of the floodplain. - F. The following conditions shall apply when public and/or private recreation trails are permitted within Riparian Corridors: - 1.
 Trails shall be for non-motorized use only. - 2.
-Trails shall be designed to have the least impact on native plant species and other sensitive environmental features.

-G. Septic drainfields and sewage disposal systems shall not be permitted within the Riparian Corridor Easement and shall comply with setback requirements established under 25 Pa Code Chapter 73.
+Trails shall be designed to have the least impact on native plant species and other sensitive environmental features. - G. Septic drainfields and sewage disposal systems shall not be permitted within the Riparian Corridor Easement and shall comply with setback requirements established under 25 Pa Code Chapter 73.